 - Disclosure Initiative (Amendments to PAS 1, Presentation of Financial Statements).
-The amendments clarify the following: (i) the materiality requirements in PAS 1; (ii) that specific line items in the consolidated statements of income and consolidated statement of comprehensive income and the consolidated statement of financial position may be disaggregated; (iii) that entities have flexibility as to the order in which they present the notes to the consolidated financial statements; and (iv) that share of other comprehensive income of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single line item, and classified between those items that will or will not be subsequently reclassified to profit or loss.
-Furthermore, the amendments clarify the requirements that apply when additional subtotals are presented in the consolidated statement of financial position and the consolidated statements of income and consolidated statement of comprehensive income.
+The amendments clarify the following: (i) the materiality requirements in PAS 1; (ii) that specific line items in the consolidated statements of income and consolidated statements of comprehensive income and the consolidated statements of financial position may be disaggregated; (iii) that entities have flexibility as to the order in which they present the notes to the consolidated financial statements; and (iv) that share of other comprehensive income of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single line item, and classified between those items that will or will not be subsequently reclassified to profit or loss.
+Furthermore, the amendments clarify the requirements that apply when additional subtotals are presented in the consolidated statements of financial position, the consolidated statements of income and consolidated statements of comprehensive income.
 The amendments are required to be applied for annual periods beginning on or after January 1, 2016.
 Early adoption is permitted. - Accounting for Acquisitions of Interests in Joint Operations (Amendments to PFRS 11).
 The amendments require business combination accounting to be applied to acquisitions of interests in a joint operation that constitutes a business.
 Business combination accounting also applies to the acquisition of additional interests in a joint operation while the joint operator retains joint control.
 The additional interest acquired will be measured at fair value.
 The previously held interests in the joint operation will not be remeasured.
 The amendments place the focus firmly on the definition of a business, because this is key to determining whether the acquisition is accounted for as a business combination or as the acquisition of a collection of assets.
 As a result, this places pressure on the judgment applied in making this determination.
 The amendments are required to be applied prospectively for annual periods beginning on or after January 1, 2016.
-Early adoption is permitted. - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates).
+Early adoption is permitted. - Clarification of Acceptable Methods of Depreciation and Amortization (Amendments to PAS 16, Property, Plant and Equipment and PAS 38, Intangible Assets).
+The amendments to PAS 38 introduce a rebuttable presumption that the use of revenue-based amortization methods for intangible assets is inappropriate.
+This presumption can be overcome only when revenue and the consumption of the economic benefits of the intangible asset are highly correlated, or when the intangible asset is expressed as a measure of revenue.
+The amendments to PAS 16 explicitly state that revenue-based methods of depreciation cannot be used for property, plant and equipment.
+This is because such methods reflect factors other than the consumption of economic benefits embodied in the asset e.g., changes in sales volumes and prices.
+The amendments are required to be applied prospectively for annual periods beginning on or after January 1, 2016.
+Early application is permitted. - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates).
 The amendments address an inconsistency in dealing with the sale or contribution of assets between an investor and its associate or joint venture between the requirements in PFRS 10 and PAS 28.
 The amendments require that a full gain or loss is recognized when a transaction involves a business whether it is housed in a subsidiary or not.

 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
 The amendments are required to be applied prospectively for annual periods beginning on or after January 1, 2016.
 Early adoption is permitted.